PoignantWizard/cashlesscards/cashlesscards/docs/userguide.md

 If this has been successful, visit the admin page to setup your permission groups and users.
 See the [permissions section](#Permissions) for more details.

+### Manual deployment

+If you wish to manually deploy the system, then you'll need to follow the same steps as automated by the [deployment scripts](#Setup).
+These instructions walk you through the process for installing on an Ubuntu server.
+If you use a different version or different operating system, there may be extra steps involved.
+You can use Django documentation to help you with this.

+#### Install dependencies

+The first thing you need to do is install the dependencies.
+You can do this by entering the following commands:

+- sudo apt-get update
+- sudo apt-get install python3-pip python3-dev python-mysqldb mysql-server libmysqlclient-dev
+- pip3 install -r requirements.txt

+#### Configure database

+Following successful installation of the dependencies, configure your database.
+This system has been built and tested using MySQL, but Django supports a wide range of alternatives.
+To configure a MySQL instance, enter the following commands:

+- mysql_secure_installation
+- mysql -u [your root username] -p
+- CREATE DATABASE cashlesscards CHARACTER SET UTF8;
+- CREATE USER '[your new username]'@'localhost' IDENTIFIED BY '[your new password]';"
+- GRANT ALL PRIVILEGES ON cashlesscards.* TO '[your new username]'@'localhost';
+- FLUSH PRIVILEGES;

+#### Setup credentials

+Now it's time to set up your credentials.py file.
+Navigate to cashlesscards/cashlesscards.
+This is the same directory that contains settings.py.
+Create a new file called credentials.py.
+The file should contain the following:

+SECRET_KEY = [your secret key - generation of a new key described below] DATABASE = cashlesscards
+DB_USER = [your new username]
+DB_PASSWORD = [your new password]
+ALLOWED_HOSTS = [whichever allowed host you choose, such as: ['0.0.0.0']] SSL_ENABLED = [True (recommended) / False]

+To create a new secret key.
+Enter "python3" into the command line.
+Once a python console has started, enter:

+- from django.core.management import utils
+- key = utils.get_random_secret_key()
+- print(key)

+#### Deploy production settings file

+Rename cashlesscards/cashlesscards/settings_production.py to
+cashlesscards/cashlesscards/settings.py.

+#### Set custom settings

+Next navigate to cashlesscards/cashless and create the customsettings.py file, if it doesn't already exist.
+The file should contain the following:

+VERSION = [current system version]
+LANGUAGE_CODE = [your language code e.g. en-gb]
+TIME_ZONE = [your time zone e.g. GB]
+CURRENCY = [your default currency e.g. GBP]
+FROM_EMAIL = [the email you wish to send password reset tokens] TIMING = [the timings for vouchers that you want to include, options are: (
+        ("daily", "Daily"),
+        ("weekly", "Weekly"),
+        ("monthly", "Monthly"),
+        ("yearly", "Yearly"),
+    )]

+#### Deploy Django

+Navigate to the top level cashlesscards directory, which should contain manage.py.
+To migrate the models, connecting the system with the database, enter the following into the command line:

+- python3 manage.py makemigrations
+- python3 manage.py migrate

+To collect the static files, enter the following into the command line:

+- python3 manage.py collectstatic

+To create a superuser, which will handle user creation and management, enter the following into the command line:

+- python3 manage.py createsuperuser

+#### Launch site

+With successful completion of all the prior steps, you're ready to start the webserver.
+Navigate to the top level cashlesscards directory, which should contain start.sh.
+First set permissions on the start script by entering the following into the command line:

+- sudo chmod +x start.sh

+Next enter:

+- ./start.sh &

+Enter "./start.sh &" anytime you want to run the system, such as after a server update and reboot.

 ## Permissions